SPRACHNACHWEIS MASTER (BEWERBER)

 Computer-based English test at the Hochschule RheinMain Language Center

 (07.06.2017) If you are applying for a master's course at the Wiesbaden Business School OR for the Media + Design Management Master program at the Design - Computer Science - Media Faculty, winter semester only and need to do the computer-based test to prove your proficiency in English at B2 or C1 level (because you don't have any other accepted certification of your level), you must register online on this website for the Oxford Online Placement Test (OOPT).
 This computer-based test takes approx. 1 hour to complete; you will be charged a fee of €10 per test taken.

-Testing for Master's applicants for summer semester 2017 will start in December.
+Testing for Master's applicants for winter semester 2017-18 will start in May.
 Test dates for the next semester will be offered as follows: